Find information and resources to guide and support you in the Student Support Center.

 The Plate Fund - Restaurant workers who live and work in King County and have suffered financial hardship because of the COVID-19 crisis may be eligible for $500 in immediate assistance.
 No SSN needed to apply.
 See eligibility criteria and apply here.

-SU Student Financial Services - Possible financial aid support for students impacted by COVID-19.
+SU Student Financial Services - Financial aid support for students impacted by COVID-19.
 Contact this office by email to discuss your situation.

 Relief Fund for WA Undocumented Folks: Washington undocumented students and their families can apply to receive between $500-$1,000 per individual during the "Stay Home, Stay Healthy” order.
 Learn more here.